 |9.00 – 9.40am||The Big Picture on dividends: a strategic overview and a dive into UK dividend payouts||Discussion with Andrew Lapthorne from SocGen and Mark Baker from Link Asset Services on their UK Dividend Monitor|

 |9.40 – 10.15am||Large cap equity income investing in the UK and globally: surging dividends – fragile balance sheets?||Discussion with Matthew Page from Guinness Asset Management and Mark Peden from Kames|

 |10.15 – 10.45am||Mid and small cap investing: safety in (smaller) size?||Discussion with Gervais Williams of Miton and David Horner from Chelverton|

 |10.45 – 11.00am||Emerging markets – the new frontier: where to look and what to look out for||Edward Lam from Somerset Capital|

 |11.20 – 11.35am||Smart Beta and dividends – quantitative strategies for capturing dividends: can passive strategies deliver enhanced income?||Discussion with Sunjiv Mainie from S&P Dow Jones Indices, Anthony Kruger of BlackRock iShares and Chanchal Sammader from Lyxor|

 |11.35 – 12.10pm||Structuring enhanced income: can option-based strategies generate a robust enhanced income?||Discussion with Morganne Delledonne from BMO and Chris Taylor from Tempo Structured Products|

 |12.10 – 12.45pm||Alternative routes to income: using real assets, property and infrastructure to build income||Discussion with William McLeod from Gravis and Duncan Owen from Schroders|

-The event is free to attend an aimed at research desks at wealth advisers, professional adviser firms and high net worth individuals.BOOK NOW
+The event is free to attend an aimed at research desks at wealth advisers, professional adviser firms and high net worth individuals.REGISTER NOW